Hip Recall Settlement Funding for Stryker, Wright and Biomet

 Stryker, DePuy, Wright, or BioMet Hip Replacement Lawsuit Settlement Funding & Settlement Amounts

-Legal-Bay is an industry leader in product liability lawsuit settlement funding, and we proudly offer hip replacement lawsuit funding.
-Legal-Bay has not only accepted hundreds of applications on defective hip recall products, but also cases on products they believe will be recalled in months to come.
-Stryker, Wright, and BioMet are three hip implant manufacturers involved in litigations that Legal-Bay is actively funding for their clients to obtain hip replacement settlements.
+Legal-Bay is an industry leader in product liability lawsuit settlement funding.
+We proudly offer lawsuit funding for a hip recall settlement.
+We have accepted hundreds of applications on defective hip recall products.
+And also cases on products they believe will be recalled in months to come.
+Stryker, Wright, and BioMet are three hip implant manufacturers involved in litigations.
+Legal-Bay is actively funding against these manufacturers for their clients to obtain hip replacement settlements.

 Stryker settles for $1.43 billion

 If you have an active lawsuit involving a Stryker hip recall lawsuit listed above and would like to obtain up to $50K in funding on your case today, fill out the application on the upper left side of this page and an experienced hip funding agent will call you promptly to discuss your case.
-If you prefer, you may call Legal-Bay’s toll-free hotline at: 866.792.0234 where live agents are always available.
+You may also call Legal-Bay’s toll-free hotline at: 866.792.0234 where live agents are always available.

 Need to Retain a Stryker Hip law firm?